RaulRoberto/Cypress/README.md

 ## Stage 2

-**Show us your skills by building and automating the tests in the following scenarios below.**
+**Show your skills building and automating the tests for the following scenarios:**

 ### Scenarios: